Workshop ProgramJump down to: Monday | Tuesday | Wednesday

 At some point in your professional training, you may have experienced the gift of working with an effective mentor.
 This session will explore how to cultivate a network of mentors in your academic life and to identify what's involved in serving as a successful mentor to others.

-- Interdisciplinary teaching in and beyond geoscience: Thinking outside the box - Jennifer Anderson
+- Interdisciplinary teaching in and beyond geoscience: Thinking outside the box (PowerPoint 2007 (.pptx) 8.1MB Jul9 13) - Jennifer Anderson, Stearns Central 177

 Geoscience can be explored through the lenses of history, literature, politics, visual and performance art, etc..
 This discussion will focus on ideas for emphasizing the interdisciplinary nature of geoscience within the field itself, across the sciences, and out into the other disciplines on campus.